ivanm696/www.Bolt.new/CONTRIBUTING.md

 pnpm run deploy
 ```

-Make sure you have the necessary permissions and Wrangler is correctly configured for your Cloudflare aaccount
+Make sure you have the necessary permissions and Wrangler is correctly configured for your Cloudflare account.